 Reading is an important skill but there are doubts in some quarters regarding the use of apps for children.
 These concerns state that apps may degrade this early development ability in kids.
 However, modern voice-enabled apps have all but quashed these doubts.

 While there are many reading children apps, Rivet, stands out from the rest.
-It uses the exciting combination of AI and speech recognition to guide kids and nurture their reading skills.
+It uses the exciting combination of AI and speech recognition software to guide kids and nurture their reading skills.
 They can read out loud where the app analyzes their voice and help them to correct their pronunciation of different words.
 With options like “Follow Along”, children can tap on words to generate its pronunciation and even use the app to determine ranking of their reading prowess.